 Minor python optimisations

-Take some code e.g. getting a list of factorised numbers, filtering out some multiples and summing them (note this is arbitrary and just for exploration purposes.
-I am also completely ignoring negative numbers)
+So let’s say you take some code e.g. getting a list of factorised numbers, filtering out some multiples and summing them (NB arbitrary example here + assumes positive-numbers only are input)

 1